The Project Coordinator's Job

 Generally, the project manager selects the project coordinator and the two work side-by-side throughout the process.

 The coordinator is responsible for tracking, recording, and disseminating information about the current status of every piece of the project.
 The project manager has greater responsibility for overall planning, budgeting, and staffing requirements.

 Project coordinators must be adept at multi-tasking, as they are generally required to perform a wide variety of tasks on a daily basis.
 While the specific role varies from company to company, the following tasks are generally assigned to project coordinators.

 - Arrange meetings between team members and with clients

 - Create task lists for team members

 The role of a project coordinator is an important one.
-If you are organized, efficient, good at multi-tasking, an excellent communicator and drive to succeed, project coordinator may be just the right job for you.
+If you are organized, efficient, good at multi-tasking, and driven to succeed, project coordinator may be the job for you.